Measurement Error and Meta-Analysis

 }

-Although the vectorized sampling statement for y appears unchanged, the parameter theta is now a vector.
-The sampling statement for theta is also vectorized, with the hyperparameters mu and tau themselves being given wide priors compared to the scale of the data.
+Although the vectorized distribution statement for y appears unchanged, the parameter theta is now a vector.
+The distribution statement for theta is also vectorized, with the hyperparameters mu and tau themselves being given wide priors compared to the scale of the data.

 Rubin (1981) provided a hierarchical Bayesian meta-analysis of the treatment effect of Scholastic Aptitude Test (SAT) coaching in eight schools based on the sample treatment effect and standard error in each school.